mehutonkka/Drink-review-application/README.md

 Current status:
-- Almost all functionalities are working
+- All functionalities are working as intended
-- Still need to make sure that users can only put acceptable inputs
-- All of the styling must be done
 - Code must be made more clean/efficient
+- Some styling to be done still

 New changes:
+- Added password to become admin
-- Added most recent 3 reviews on home page
+- Made navbar title link to home page
-- Added newly added drinks listed on front page
-- Created admin rights
-- Only one admin can be
-- Admin can delete drinks, reviews and users to keep things moderated/factual
-- Made the admin verifications into python so one cannot delete anything by abusing the html coding